Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 Vibration under throttle

-A shudder or vibration that appears only under load can point to inner CV issues, worn splines, or in some cases diff/bearing problems.
+A shudder or vibration that appears only under load can point to inner CV issues, worn splines, or in some cases differential or bearing problems.

 Heat discoloration

-Bluish or darkened shafts or CV housings indicate the joint has been working hot—often a combination of big tires, lift, and lots of heavy throttle.
+Bluish or darkened shafts or CV housings indicate the joint has been running hot, often a combination of big tires, lift, and heavy throttle.

-If you keep driving after these symptoms show up, you’re rolling the dice on a total failure that can damage more than just the axle.
+If you keep driving after these symptoms show up, you risk a total failure that can damage more than just the axle.

-Here’s a quick comparison of OEM vs HD Kawasaki Teryx axles:
+Here is a quick comparison of OEM vs HD Kawasaki Teryx axles.

 Cost Lower Higher

-Strength Tuned for stock tires & mild trails Built for big tires, lifts/portals, hard abuse
+Strength Tuned for stock tires and mild trails Built for big tires, lifts or portals, hard abuse

 Material Standard steel Often chromoly axle shafts, larger CVs